s0l0n3t/cpp-works/README.md

 ##### *Use everytime linux for os systems.*

-@s0l0n3t 🥱: This PR looks bored
+@s0l0n3t 🥱: This PR looks bored.